-After over 60 hours of research and eight hours of testing audio quality and volume potential, our pick for the best coaxial car speaker series of 2018 is the Alpine Type-S. The series’ 6 x 9-inch speaker produced the best audio in our tests and was among the most efficient at converting power to volume.
+After over 60 hours of research and eight hours of testing audio quality and volume potential, our pick for the Best car speakers is the Alpine Type-S. The series’ 6 x 9-inch speaker produced the best audio in our tests and was among the most efficient at converting power to volume.
 In addition, the series has speakers in sizes that fit most installations, making it one of the most versatile on the market.
 If you're looking to up your car’s audio game, the Alpine Type-S series is a good place to start.

 Alpine Type-S / SPS-619